Hero Background

 8. Step Seven: Rough-Ins (Electrical, Plumbing, HVAC)

 After framing is approved, the core systems go in—this is where functionality is built.
-Professional companies coordinate licensed trades and inspections to ensure everything meets code before walls close.
+Professional companies coordinate licensed trades and inspections to ensure everything meets requirements before walls close.

 • Electrical: panels, circuits, outlets, lighting runs, smart-home planning